Alberto Rojas

 Alberto Rojas (born January 5, 1965) is a Mexican-born prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of San Bernardino in Southern California since 2020.
 He previously served as an auxiliary bishop of the Archdiocese of Chicago in Illinois from 2011 to 2019.

 Biography

 Early life

 Alberto Rojas was born on January 5, 1965, in Aguascalientes, Mexico, and attended elementary, secondary schools and college there.
 He entered the Santa Maria de Guadalupe Seminary in Aguascalientes at age 15.
-After coming to the United States, he completed a year of discernment at Casa Jesus in 1993 and then attended Saint Mary of the Lake Seminary in Mundelein, Illinois, Royas earned his Masters of Divinity from Mundelein in 1997.
+After coming to the United States, he completed a year of discernment at Casa Jesus in 1993 and then attended Saint Mary of the Lake Seminary in Mundelein, Illinois, Rojas earned his Masters of Divinity from Mundelein in 1997.

 Priesthood

 Rojas was ordained on May 25, 1997, as a priest of the Archdiocese of Chicago by Cardinal Francis George at Holy Name Cathedral in Chicago.

 After his 1997 ordination, the archdiocese assigned Rojas as associate pastor of St. Gregory the Great Parish in Chicago.
 He was transferred in 1999 to serve in the same role at St. Ita Parish in Chicago.
 Rojas left St. Ida in 2002 to join the faculty of Saint Mary of the Lake, where he taught for the next seven years.
 In 2010, Rojas was appointed as pastor of Good Shepherd Parish in Chicago.